 Capital Gains Tax also applies to assets received as gifts from other people (though not usually your spouse or civil partner).
 A valuation needs to be made of how much the asset is valued at when gifted, and if a capital gain arises when you dispose of the asset, tax is applied.
 There is tax relief available for gifts, so please speak with an accountant for more advice.

 If you inherit an asset then you won’t have to pay Capital Gains Tax until you sell it – at which point you will need to know its value at the time you inherited it.
-This will allow you to calculate and if necessary report any capital gain on your tax return.
+This will allow you to calculate and if necessary report any capital gain on your tax return, and you can read our step-by-step guide on filing your return fore more advice.
 It can be a good idea to keep a record of these assets so that if you ever do decide to sell, you’ll have the necessary information to hand.
 This might also be useful in case you need to let your insurers know if an asset you inherit is particularly valuable.

 How much can you currently earn before paying Capital Gains Tax (CGT)?

-If you don’t already complete a Self Assessment you will need to register with HMRC by 5th October following the end of the tax year in question to enable you to submit one.
+If you don’t already complete a Self Assessment you’ll need to register with HMRC by 5th October following the end of the tax year in question to enable you to submit one.